NuSLAC/ComputingWiki/ml/overview.md

 # ML Projects at Neutrino Group

 This page is a temporary write-up to summarize AI/ML projects in the SLAC neutrino group.
+They are listed below, followed by project descriptions that can be found after scrolling down in this page.

+- <a href="SPINE">Scalable Particle Imaging with Neural Embeding (SPINE)</a>
+- <a href="DiffSim">Differentiable TPC Simulation</a>
+- <a href="SIREN">Differentiable Optical Detector Surrogate</a>
+- <a href="FSI">Surrogate for Nuclear Final State Interactions (FSI)</a>
+- <a href="FM">Foundation Models for Particle Images</a>
+- <a href="LLM">LLMs for Particle Physics</a>
+- <a href="DataPortal">Neutrino Public Data Portal</a>

+In the linked description for each project, the progress status is classified among four stages listed below:

+1. Exploration
+    1. The project is in an exploration stage for multiple potential directions and testing a proof of principle.
+2. Development
+    1. Idea is explored enough and considered feasible.
+At this stage, a modest to large software development is going on.
+3. Implementation
+    1. At this stage, we are implementing an application in at least one experiment and demonstrating its impact.
+The goal of this stage is for the impact to be recognized and the tools to be adopted officially by an experiment.
+4. Production / Maintenance
+    1. Our focus moves onto supporting experiment-specific challenges, which likely still involves R&D, running our tools to process mass dataset, and maintaining the software and whole pipeline of data processing.

+Finally, refer to the <a href="Primers">Primers</a> section for some terminologies and concepts introduced in a project description.

 ## Primers